2021–22 Milwaukee Panthers men's basketball team

 The 2021–22 Milwaukee Panthers men's basketball team represented the University of Wisconsin–Milwaukee during the 2021–22 NCAA Division I men's basketball season.
-The Panthers, led by fifth-year head coach Pat Baldwin, played their home games at the UW–Milwaukee Panther Arena as members of the Horizon League.
-They finished the season 10–21, 8–14 in Horizon League play to finish in ninth place.
-They lost in the first round of the Horizon League Tournament to UIC.
+The Panthers, led by fifth-year head coach Pat Baldwin, played their home games at the UW–Milwaukee Panther Arena in Milwaukee, Wisconsin as members of the Horizon League.

+They finished the season 10–21, 8–14 in Horizon League play, to finish in ninth place.
+They lost in the first round of the Horizon League tournament to UIC.

 On March 2, 2022, the school fired head coach Pat Baldwin.
 On March 19, the school named Division II Queens University head coach Bart Lundy the team's new head coach.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Panthers finished the 2020–21 season 10–12, 7–10 in Horizon League play to finish in eighth place.
-They lost in the semifinals of the Horizon League tournament to Cleveland State.
+In a season limited due to the ongoing COVID-19 pandemic, the Panthers finished the 2020–21 season 10–12, 7–10 in Horizon League play, to finish in eighth place.
+In the Horizon League tournament, they defeated IUPUI in the first round and Wright State in the quarterfinals, before losing to Cleveland State in the semifinals.